-Thus, we find that the System Impact Study indicates that the project interconnection will comply with NERC/WECC planning standards.
+Thus, we find that the Phase II Interconnection Study indicates that with the required mitigation in place, the California ISO system will comply with NERC/WECC planning standards.

 Potential cumulative impacts on the transmission network are identified through the utility generator interconnection process.
 This process analyzes not only the impacts of the proposed project but also all other projects ahead of the studied project in the generation interconnection queue.